avb-academy/avb_academy/content/04_milan-myths/_index.en.md

 {{% notice style="tip" title="Reality: Milan guarantees a bounded latency, not a fixed one" icon="fa-solid fa-circle-check"%}}
 Milan networks are fully time-aware.
 All devices, including switches, share a synchronized understanding of time.
 This enables them to calculate and guarantee precise end-to-end transmission delays.

 As a result, Milan can guarantee a minimum playout delay tailored to the specific path and stream characteristics.
-Typical configurations range from 0.25 ms to 2 ms.
+Typical configurations range from 0.25ms to 2ms.
 {{% /notice %}}